ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 These are examples of requests where there is information in a request that -- if it were connected to the identity of the user -- might allow a server to learn something about that user even if the identity of the user were pseudonymous.
-Other examples include submission of anonymous surveys, making search queries, or requesting location-specific content (such as retrieving tiles of a map display).
+Other examples include submitting anonymous surveys, making search queries, or requesting location-specific content (such as retrieving tiles of a map display).